ypreiser/NIST-password-ts/README.md

    Ensure passwords are normalized to UTF-8 before hashing to prevent encoding mismatches.

 2. **Hashing Before Sending to HIBP**:
+   The HIBP validator implements k-anonymity with padding when checking passwords:
+   - Passwords are hashed using SHA-1 locally
-   The HIBP validator hashes passwords using SHA-1 before sending the prefix of the hash to the API, ensuring no plaintext passwords are transmitted.
+   - Only a prefix of the hash is sent to the API
+   - Additional padding requests are made to enhance privacy
+   - No plaintext passwords are ever transmitted

 3. **Blocklist for Organizational Security**:
    Use the blocklist feature to prevent users from setting passwords similar to commonly used terms or organizationally sensitive words (e.g., "admin").